-Figure 51: Get Features - PRP Entry 1
+Figure 65: Get Features - PRP Entry 1

-Bit Description 63:00 PRP Entry 1 (PRP1): This field contains the first PRP entry, specifying the start of the data buffer.
+Bit Description 63:00 PRP Entry 1 (PRP1): Specifies a data buffer that the Feature information shall be returned in if the Feature information is returned in a data structure.
+The buffer shall not have more than one physical discontinuity.
 If no data structure is used as part of the specified feature, then this field is ignored.

-Figure 52: Get Features - PRP Entry 2
+Figure 66: Get Features - PRP Entry 2

-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
-If PRP Entry 1 specifies enough space for the data structure, then this field is reserved.
-Otherwise, it specifies the remainder of the data buffer.
-This field shall not be a pointer to a PRP List as the data buffer may not cross more than one page boundary.
+Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred to (if there is a physical discontinuity).
+This field shall not be a pointer to a PRP List.
 If no data structure is used as part of the specified feature, then this field is ignored.